mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 5. Distributed consensus protocols typically rely on cryptography for identity, rather than trusting a third party's assertions about identity.
 When a participant loses their keys, the process of recovering their identity exposes additional centralization risk.

-It is also important to recognise that a protocol or an application can use distributed consensus for some functions, but still have centralization risk elsewhere -- either because those functions cannot be decentralized (most commonly, rendezvous and global naming; see {{necessary}}) or because the service provider has chosen not to because of the associated costs and lost opportunities.
+It is also important to recognise that a protocol or an application can use distributed consensus for some functions, but still have centralization risk elsewhere -- either because those functions cannot be decentralized (most commonly, rendezvous and global naming; see {{necessary}}) or because the designer has chosen not to because of the associated costs and lost opportunities.

 Even when distributed consensus is used exclusively for all technical functions of a service, some coordination is still necessary -- whether that be through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
 That represents centralization risk, just at a different layer (inherited or platform).